 How often have Christians stonewalled healing a relationship because each has dogmatically insisted that the weight of responsibility was upon the other person to make the first move?
 In spite of God’s desire to heal broken relationships, could it be that unity can legitimately be thwarted by a common human situation?

 What happens when two godly values collide?
 The spiritually mature response is to honor the higher principle.
 For example, Christians are told to both obey the authorities and to preach Christ.
 So what should we do if the authorities tell us to not preach Christ?
-As Peter and John’s question highlights, which is more important: obeying God or obeying man?
-Accordingly they continued to preach Jesus.
+As Peter and John’s question to the Sanhedrin highlighted (Acts 4:19), which is more important: obeying God or obeying man?
+Accordingly they continued to preach Jesus (Acts 5:29).